LLNL/RAJA/docs/sphinx/user_guide/tutorial/halo-exchange.rst

   * RAJA workgroup policies

-In this example, we show how to use the RAJA workgroup constructs to implement buffer packing and unpacking for data halo exchange on a computational mesh, a common MPI communication operation.
+In this example, we show how to use the RAJA workgroup constructs to implement buffer packing and unpacking for data halo exchange on a computational grid, a common MPI communication operation.
 This may not provide a performance gain on a CPU system, but it can significantly speedup halo exchange on a GPU system compared to using ``RAJA::forall`` to run individual packing/unpacking